ICI3D/ICI3D.github.io/_profiles/ervin.md

 ---
 name: Sara Ervin, MA
 type: admin
-role: ICI3D Program Assistant
+role: ICI3D Program Assistant (North America)
 position: Administrative Associate
 affiliation: Department of Epidemiology and Biostatistics<br>University of Georgia
 img: team/ervin.jpg
 summary: Sara is an administrative assistant in the Department of Epidemiology and Biostatistics at the University of Georgia in Athens, GA, USA.
-She also serves as the ICI3D Program Assistant, coordinating logistical aspects of the program for North American participants and overseeing local logistics for the DAIDD clinic.
+She also serves as the ICI3D Program Assistant for North America, coordinating logistical aspects of the program for North American participants and overseeing local logistics for the DAIDD clinic.
 website: https://www.publichealth.uga.edu/epibio/about/directory/staff/sara_ervin
 ---